telerik/report-server-docs/data-alerts-management.md

     -   {ReportName} - the name of the report document

-    -   {TaskName} - the name of the scheduled task
+    -   {AlertName} - the name of the data alert

     -   {DocumentFormat} - the specified in the task rendering format